GeoscienceAustralia/ptha/ptha_access/README.md

 notice that events at very large magnitudes always have a `weight_with_nonzero_rate` equal to zero.

-### ***Obtaining initial conditions for a single earthquake-tsunami event***
+### ***Obtaining tsunami initial conditions for a single earthquake-tsunami event***

-Suppose we want to get the initial conditions for the earthquake event on row 3051 of `puysegur$events`.
-(By initial conditions, we mean the initial water surface perturbation -- the velocity is treated as zero).
+Suppose we want to get the tsunami initial conditions (i.e. water surface deformation) for the earthquake event on row 3051 of `puysegur$events`.
 The metadata for event 3051 is:

 ```r
 row_index = 3051 # Use this variable to refer to event 3051